 The Company accounts for income taxes using an asset and liability approach to record deferred taxes.
-The Company's deferred income tax assets represent temporary differences between the financial statement carrying amount and the tax basis of existing assets and liabilities that will result in deductible amounts in future years.
-Based on estimates, the carrying value of the Company's net deferred tax assets assumes that it is not more likely than not that the Company will be able to generate sufficient future taxable income in the respective tax jurisdictions.
+The Company's deferred income tax assets represent temporary differences between the financial statement carrying amount and the tax basis of existing assets and liabilities that will result in deductible amounts in future years, including net loss carry forwards.
+Deferred tax assets and liabilities are measured using the currently enacted tax rates that apply to taxable income in effect for the years in which those tax assets and liabilities are expected to be realized or settled.
+Valuation allowances are provided when necessary to reduce deferred tax assets to the amount expected to be realized.
+The Company regularly assesses the realizability of our deferred tax assets.
+Significant judgment is required to determine whether a valuation allowance is necessary and the amount of such valuation allowance, if appropriate.
+The Company considers all available evidence, both positive and negative to determine, based on the weight of available evidence, whether it is more likely than not that some or all of the deferred tax assets will not be realized.
+In evaluating the need, or continued need, for a valuation allowance the Company considers, among other things, the nature, frequency and severity of current and cumulative taxable income or losses, forecasts of future profitability, and the duration of statutory carryforward periods.
 The Company's judgments regarding future profitability may change due to future market conditions, changes in U.S. or international tax laws and other factors.